 Employers can offer an Employee Assistance Program (EAP) where employees can access mental health treatment confidentially and without cost.
 This may also reduce the perceived burden of employees to address their concerns directly with their boss.
 Research has shown that when an employer offers an EAP to employees, that it can improve the mental outlook of employees and it can also reduce workplace accidents.

-Downingtown Workers’ Compensation Lawyers at Wusinich & Sweeney, LLC Can Assist Workers with Mental Health Disorders Impacting Their Job
+Downingtown Workers’ Compensation Lawyers at Wusinich, Sweeney & Ryan, LLC Can Assist Workers with Mental Health Disorders Impacting Their Job